-- 1) The target number of stock units to be awarded was determined by dividing the executive's target bonus opportunity by \$298.26, the closing stock price as of March 15, 2022. - (2) Consistent with the cash bonus program, the executive may vest in up to 150% of the target number of shares underlying the bonus stock award, including the effect of the accelerators.
-For Mr. Ittycheria, 1,409 shares underlying the bonus stock award vested for fiscal year 2023.
-For Messrs.
-Gordon and Porter, 1,063 shares underlying the bonus stock award vested for fiscal year 2023.
+- The target number of performance stock units to be awarded was determined by dividing the executive's target bonus opportunity by \$212.13, the closing stock price as of March 15, 2023.
+The value shown here may differ from the grant date fair value shown in the applicable compensation tables because of the accounting methodology required in those tables in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718. - (2) Consistent with the cash bonus program, the executive may vest in up to 150% of the target number of shares underlying the bonus stock award, including the effect of the accelerators.
+For Mr. Ittycheria, 1,980 shares underlying the bonus stock award vested for fiscal year 2024.
+For Mr. Gordon, 1,494 shares underlying the bonus stock award vested for fiscal year 2024.

-The performance-based bonus award payments made to our named executive officers for fiscal year 2023 are set forth in the "Summary Compensation Table" below.
+The performance-based bonus award payments made to our named executive officers for fiscal year 2024 are set forth in the "Summary Compensation Table" below.